 While research is being done around fire-resistant construction strategies, much of it does not take into account the need for the building industry to reduce its sizeable contributions to the climate crisis, which exacerbates the severity of fires in California and beyond.
 The building sector accounts for 39 percent of U.S. Carbon emissions according to the U.S. Green Building Council.

-Benefits of Natural Building
+Benefits of natural building

 Citizens reason that we cannot fight climate-caused disasters with the same mindset that created them, nor can we pretend to create community resilience by using high-carbon emitting materials in rebuilding; we have to imagine a different path forward.
 That path will include natural building strategies such as rammed earth, straw-bale buildings, green roofs and home hardening.
 Natural building generally refers to a philosophy of construction that favors durable, minimally processed sustainable materials such as straw, wood, and clay in creating human shelters.

-Nearly all of the buildings designed by the ecological architecture firm Arkin Tilt within or adjacent to wildfire-affected areas survived the north bay wildfires.
+Nearly all of the buildings designed by the ecological architecture firm Arkin Tilt within or adjacent to wildfire-affected areas survived the North Bay wildfires.
 Although natural building has been criticized for being costly, it is possible to build fire-resistant homes at a similar cost to conventional building.
 Arkin Tilt made plans available for free to anyone who had lost their homes in a wildfire.

-The additional benefits of natural building include homes that are nontoxic for the workers to construct (and for you to live in) and that are able to withstand a seismic event.
+The additional benefits of natural building include homes that are nontoxic for the workers to construct (and for people to live in) and that are able to withstand a seismic event.
 In some cases, homes could be designed as emergency shelter-in-place oases, protecting families indoors in an extreme wildfire.
-The designs could incorporate rainwater harvesting and greywater reuse to help address California’s water crisis; and they can utilize community-owned power (even off-grid), from organizations such as People Power Solar Cooperative, and Sonoma Clean Power.
+The designs could incorporate rainwater harvesting and gray-water reuse to help address California’s water crisis; and they can utilize community-owned power (even off-grid), from organizations such as People Power Solar Cooperative, and Sonoma Clean Power.

 Another benefit of natural building is the potential to address climate change.
-The straw, wood, or other materials are made up of what was previously atmospheric carbon transformed via photosynthesis (in contrast to conventional building materials created via processes which emit carbon into the atmosphere).
-Natural materials are then integrated into the construction in a way that permanently preserves that carbon in the building envelope, constituting “sequestered carbon.” –
+The straw, wood, or other materials are made up of what was previously atmospheric carbon transformed via photosynthesis in contrast to conventional building materials created via processes which emit carbon into the atmosphere.
+Natural materials are then integrated into the construction in a way that permanently preserves that carbon in the building envelope, constituting “sequestered carbon.”

-Preliminary findings from California Straw Building Association (CASBA) (currently in review by ARUP Engineering) show the Mahonia Mixed-Use Building, near downtown Eugene, Oregon, measures 12.1 metric tons of carbon (CO2e) sequestered.
+Preliminary findings from California Straw Building Association (CASBA) (currently in review by ARUP Engineering) show the Mahonia mixed-use building, near downtown Eugene, Oregon, measures 12.1 metric tons of carbon (CO2e) sequestered.
 This commercial mixed-use structure was built with straw, wood framing, and clay in place of the more typical materials used in commercial construction: metal framing and foam insulation.
 These findings compared the total embodied carbon of the straw bale/clay plaster wall assembly with the embodied carbon of a comparable typical commercial wall assembly, and the highlight just how powerful natural construction can be for addressing climate change.

 Straw, a waste product of California’s rice and grain industries, has been used for millennia in buildings as a highly-insulative building material.
 Furthermore, it can be grown via methods that restore degraded lands, as is being done by regenerative viticulturist Kelly Mulville at Paicines Ranch.
 Mulville sees the production of straw as a co-benefit of restoring an overgrazed section of the ranch.

-Despite straw-bale construction being an approved building method under International codes, we need more public education and visible pilot projects.
+Despite straw-bale construction being an approved building method under international codes, we need more public education and visible pilot projects.
 Massey Burke, co-director of CASBA and a natural materials design/build consultant, says that CASBA and ARUP are partnering with StopWaste to develop a carbon-sequestering multifamily housing project in the East Bay, and more generally to support the growth of carbon-sequestering construction practices.

 “Citizens can participate in our upcoming workshops such as a skills-training workshop on August 10 and 11 teaching how to complete a straw bale retrofit to an existing home,” says Burke.